ednunezg/.github/profile/README.md

-## CoinList
+## GitHub Actions

-A collection of GitHub Actions that can be referenced in other GitHub repositories.
+A collection of GitHubActions that can be referenced in other GitHub repositories.

 ### Docker projects